 Mind you, I can’t say the first 8 weeks of Toddler’s life was much cop either if I’m honest.
 Is having a baby even supposed to be fun or were my expectations a little out?
 I’m sure I’m not alone.
 Hell on earth could be a better description on some days.

 All I can tell you is that it was beyond crap, and involved A LOT of screaming from both babies.
-Initially I thought they were just being babies, screaming is what they do, right?
+Initially I thought they were just being newborn twins.
+Screaming is what babies do, right?
 But when both would throw up the entire bottle they’d just drunk (and I mean ENTIRE) and were so rigid they were like planks of wood, even I guessed something wasn’t quite right.
 This wasn’t just wind.

 The whole ‘tandem’ feeding is great – until you’re dealing with colicky babies.
 Then it’s like you’re in the casino playing a game of Russian Roulette, but there’s no thrill, no dishy croupier and no cash prize.
 Just more laundry.